ceri-num/git/tutos/basics.md

 A collection of small games.
 ```

-Summary, you can navigate in the history of your workspace by ``checkouting`` any commit in the git history given its hash.
+Summary: you can navigate in the history of your workspace by ``checkouting`` any commit in the git history given its hash.

 Nevertheless, a warning indicates that you are in 'detached HEAD' mode.
 Doing a checkout of the most recent commit hash does not solve this.